by Izzy Goodman

 Beware the new Epson cartridges.
 Epson has tried a new tactic to prevent refilling and compatibles.
 They are putting serial numbers on the chips.
 If you put in a cartridge with a serial number you have used before, it will be rejected.
 This means you can't refill a cartridge.
 It also makes it more difficult for compatible manufacturers because they now have to program a unique serial number in every cartridge and that number must match Epson's format.
 This is the reason for the higher price.

 Epson has gone even further.
 There was a time when several printers would be released which all used the same cartridge.
 Now every printer needs a new cartridge.
 They know compatible manufacturers can't go to the trouble of making cartridges which only fit one or two printers.
-If you buy a printer which which uses one of these cartridges (702, 802), you will be stuck buying Epson cartridges which cost as much as the whole printer.
+Again, that raises the price.

 Epson Ecotank printers: What about Epson's Ecotank printers which work with ink bottles rather than cartridges?
 As expected, these are a great deal for Epson and a terrible deal for you.
 Read Ecotank printers - the real story for details.